cjns1989/Saint-Simon_M2/README.md

   If you are only interested in reading this book, the master branch already has the current state-of-the art version available (in html, epub, and pdf format) in the corresponding subdirectories.

-  In the event you wish to make any minor changes (such as for instance fixing typos, improving the formatting, switching to a different font, providing your own cover images... etc.) and ready your own version for publication you could do the following:
+  In the event you wish to make minor changes (such as for instance fixing typos, improving the formatting, switching to a different font, providing your own cover images... etc.) for your own personal use you can do following:

   1. git clone the project (or download/unpack the zip file)
   2. make your changes in the master branch
   3. navigate to the top of the book's directory and execute the following commands from the shell prompt:

-     - make clean
+     $ make clean
-     - make *target*
+     $ make *target*

   ...
 Where *target* can be any of the following: